Bank Syariah Indonesia

-Bank Syariah Indonesia (lit.
+PT Bank Syariah Indonesia (Persero) Tbk (lit.
 'Sharia Bank of Indonesia', abbreviated as BSI) is a state-owned Islamic bank in Indonesia.
 The bank was officially founded on 1 February 2021 as a result of merger between state-owned sharia banks.

 Bank Syariah Indonesia has obtained the merger permit from the Financial Services Authority (OJK) dated 27 January 2021, using BRI Syariah as the surviving company.
 As of June 2024, BSI is the world's largest Islamic bank by customer numbers.
 BSI ATMs do not accept foreign cards.